domuspopus/overwatch-4v4-all-heroes/README.md

 ### Changelog

+#### 1.8.1dev (12-Feb-26)

+- These changes are tackling the big "Overwatch 2 -> Overwatch" patch with 5 new heroes.
+- Disable all role passives (the new self heal in air seems especially a problem).
+- Prevent Anran from getting full ult on self-ressurect.
+- Domina: decrease barrier cooldown.
+- Fix Junkrat tire gravity in some cases.

 #### 1.8 (05-Feb-26)

 - Punish players for stalling outside the map (on Doomfist, Lucio, etc.).
 Show a warning and begin HP drain if ignored.